Duct Leakage Test in Glen Ridge, NJ

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with all ducts and registers being sealed using duct mask tape on the supply and return sides.
+A duct leakage test begins with the technician sealing all ducts and registers using duct mask tape across the supply and return sides.

-After the registers are sealed, we hook the duct tester to the HVAC unit or a main return.
+After the registers are sealed, we attach the duct tester to either the unit itself or a main return.

-The ducts are then depressurized to a Pascal of 25.
-With the ducts depressurized we can use the nanometer to get a reading of the duct leakage.
+The ducts are then depressurized to 25 Pascals.
+With the ducts at this pressure, we can use the nanometer to measure the duct leakage.

 Schedule Your Duct Leakage Test in Glen Ridge, NJ

-We use industry-standard duct blaster equipment and supply on-site support to help you pass your test, curb energy waste, and maintain your HVAC system’s long-term performance.
+We use industry-standard duct blaster equipment and give on-site support to help you pass your test, limit wasted energy, and strengthen the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Glen Ridge, NJ with dependable and energy-efficient testing solutions.